IBM/Lagom-object-storage/README.md

 ```
 curl http://localhost:9000/api/account/123-4567-890/extract/1
 ```
-Extract are retrieved by number (#1 in above example).
+Extracts are retrieved by number (#1 in above example).
 The extract has a status: `ARCHIVED` meaning it is uploaded to Cloud Object Storage and is being retrieved from there or `CURRENT` indicating that this is currently being built in-memory and it's not yet uploaded.

-4. After the 5th operations you should see a INFO logging similar to:
+4. After the 5th operation you should see a INFO logging similar to:
 ```
 14:04:39.293 [info] com.lightbend.lagom.account.impl.readside.AccountExtractRepositoryImpl [] - Extract 123-4567-890#1 has 5 transactions.
 14:04:39.293 [info] com.lightbend.lagom.account.impl.readside.AccountExtractRepositoryImpl [] - Archiving extract: 123-4567-890#1